-The different topologies explored in this contribution have different problem setups, essentially due to the removal of one or more of the bounding planes from the connected "c" topology problem.
-For example, to find "s" solutions that wet the square faces, the bounding plane corresponding to the square triple line was removed.
-To find isolated "i" solutions, the two planes associated with truncation were removed.
-To find hex-wetted "h" solutions, the plane associated with the hexagon triple line was removed.
+The different topologies explored in this contribution have different problem set-ups, essentially due to the removal of one or more of the bounding planes from the connected 'c' topology problem.
+For example, to find 's' solutions that wet the square faces, the bounding plane corresponding to the square triple line was removed.
+To find isolated 'i' solutions, the two planes associated with truncation were removed.
+To find hex-wetted 'h' solutions, the plane associated with the hexagon triple line was removed.

-A.4 Accuracy of solutions
+(d) Accuracy of solutions

-The accuracy of the numerical solutions has been checked by comparing them against analytical solutions for combinations of parameters for which such solutions exist (see Appendix B).
-For example, for an "s" type solution with a dihedral angle of 60° that consists of spherical surfaces, the numerical mean curvature differs from the analytical expression (27) by only 0.004%.
-Since the spacing between mesh edges has been kept fixed, the solutions at low porosity are liable to be less accurate that those at higher porosity as fewer mesh nodes are used.
+The accuracy of the numerical solutions has been checked by comparing them against analytical solutions for combinations of parameters for which such solutions exist (see appendix B).
+For example, for an 's' type solution with a dihedral angle of 60° that consists of spherical surfaces, the numerical mean curvature differs from the analytical expression (B 8) by only 0.004%.
+As the spacing between mesh edges has been kept fixed, the solutions at low porosity are liable to be less accurate than those at higher porosity as fewer mesh nodes are used.
 However, the good comparison with the expected behaviour at low porosity suggests they are well resolved.